meleongg/melvinteo.com/posts/wrds-150b.md

 ### Key Concepts:

-**Reading Scholarly Writing**: How to quickly read scholarly articles and capture the main research question(s), goals, and outcomes.
+**Reading Scholarly Writing:** How to quickly read scholarly articles and capture the main research question(s), goals, and outcomes.

-**Producing Scholarly Writing**: How to effectively convey research findings to a specific target audience.
+**Producing Scholarly Writing:** How to effectively convey research findings to a specific target audience.

 ### Final Thoughts: